Questfall/docs/mining/rewards.md

 # Rewards

+With this system, the users don’t need to live just in the hope of rewards or grind quests for nothing.
+The Questfall's unique reward system allows ordinary users to be fairly rewarded with QFT for their effort in completing quests.

+***

 ## Leagues

 The leagues allow a fair sharing of rewards and prevent bots and multi-accounts from taking the reward of real dedicated users.